d-protsenko/smartactors-core/src/site/markdown/tutorials/DBCollectionExample.md

 #### Indexes

 ID of the document is always the primary key, so GetById always use index.
-You can specify additional indexes to do Search more effectively, just define array of index definitions as "indexes" in the options.
+You can specify additional indexes to do Search more effectively as options.

 The example of options object with indexes:

     {
-        "indexes": [
-            {
-                "fields": [ "a", "b" ],
+        "ordered": [ "a", "b" ],
-                "type": "ordered"
-            },
-            {
-                "fields": [ "date" ],
-                "type": "datetime"
-            },
-            {
-                "fields": [ "tags" ],
-                "type": "tags"
-            },
-            {
-                "fields" [ "text" ],
-                "type": "fulltext",
+        "datetime": "date",
+        "tags": "tags",
+        "fulltext": "text",
         "language": "english"
     }

-        ]
-    }

-You should define the document fields to index (as array because the order of fields in compound index is important), the type of the index and possible parameters depending on the index type.
+You should define a field or array of fields for each possible index type in the options.
+Also some additional parameters may be required.

 Available index types:

 * `ordered` — typical btree ordered index, to be used to test for equality, ranges, for sorting, etc...
 * `datetime` — btree index containing conversion to datetime, use it to optimize `$date-from` and `$date-to` search operators.
 * `tags` — an index for fields containing arrays of tags, use it to optimize `$hasTag` search operator.
-* `fulltext` — full text index, requires additional `language` parameter, use it to optimize `$fulltext` search operator.
+* `fulltext` — full text index, requires additional `language` option, use it to optimize `$fulltext` search operator.

 ### Upsert